Fat Leonard’s escape as stunning as his Navy bribery case

 All that cooperation will mean nothing now, but Francis may be hard to catch, given his wealth and vast worldwide connections, said Jason Forge, a former federal prosecutor in San Diego who worked on a number of high-profile corruption cases.

 “He doesn’t strike me as the type of person under these circumstances to make a spontaneous decision,” Forge said.
-“I’m assuming this means he has planned things out and he has the where-with-all to do so.
+“I’m assuming this means he has planned things out and he has the wherewithal to do so.
 He will probably be a free bird for awhile.”

-Prosecutors, he added, were in a tough position: They had to keep Francis from being sentenced and ensure his medical issues were addressed so he would still cooperate on the long investigation, which allowed him to remain in home confinement.

-“Unfortunately, they got burned,” Forge said.
-“He must have a pretty good darn plan because whatever breaks he got are gone…He has no leverage now whatsoever if they catch him.
-It would be unbelievably foolish of him to do this without a pretty iron-clad escape plan.”